BrandXX/brandxx.github.io/css/README.md

 - Font weights and sizes

 ### 5. Hero Section
+- Two-card layout with main content and contact information
 - Hero background and animations
-- Hero content positioning
-- Tagline styling
-- Call-to-action elements
+- Yellow tagline as primary text element
+- Contact card with phone, email, and schedule button
+- Consistent hover effects for all contact links
+- Consistent layout across all pages

 ### 6. Buttons & Call to Action
 - Primary and secondary buttons